1 page | SMC 2234

-BackgroundLazarus Goldheim, a Jewish peddler from Baltimore, became L. Goldheim, a Cavalry sutler in Virginia, with the advent of Civil War - and thus an integral, if unglamorous, part of the one of the Confederacy's most celebrated fighting units, J.E.B.
-Stuart's 1st Virginia Cavalry.
-This token, stamped "L. Goldheim - 1st Va.
-Cavalry" bears witness to that marvelous transformation.
+BackgroundLazarus Goldheim, a Jewish peddler from Baltimore, became L. Goldheim, a Cavalry sutler in Virginia, with the advent of Civil War - and thus an integral if unglamorous part of one of the Union's celebrated fighting units, the 1st (West) Virginia Cavalry.
+This token, stamped "L. Goldheim - 1st Virginia Cavalry" bears witness to that marvelous transformation.

-1st Virginia Cavalry War Sutler token.
+1st (West) Virginia Cavalry War Sutler token.
 L. Goldheim / 25 Cents/ 1st Virginia Cavlary.
 Reverse: Federal-style eagle, wings spread, arrows and olive branch in talons, 13 stars around.
 Brass.
 18mm.
 Not more than, and possibly less than, ten exist.

 Curto 93.
 Schenkman A25B.
 R8 .